quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Bidirectional Stream States {#stream-bidi-states}

 A bidirectional stream is composed of a send stream and a receive stream.
-Implementations might present the state of the pair of streams as a composite of the states of the pair of streams.
+Implementations might represent the state of the bidirectional stream as a composite of the states of the constituent send and receive streams.
 The simplest model presents the stream as "open" when either send or receive stream is in a non-terminal state and "closed" when both send and receive streams are in a terminal state.

 {{stream-bidi-mapping}} shows a more complex mapping of bidirectional stream states that loosely correspond to the stream states in HTTP/2
 {{?HTTP2=RFC7540}}.
 This shows that multiple states on send or receive streams are mapped to the same composite state.
-Note that this is just one possibility for such a mapping; thi mapping requires that data is acknowledged before the transition to a "closed" or "half-closed" state.
+Note that this is just one possibility for such a mapping; this mapping requires that data is acknowledged before the transition to a "closed" or "half-closed" state.

 | Send Stream            | Receive Stream         | Composite State      |